jconover/medical-robotics-data-platform/phase2-infrastructure/README.md

 ### RDS Connection Issues

+**Error: "could not translate host name to address"**
+- This is expected!
+RDS is in a private subnet
+- Deploy and use bastion host (see BASTION-QUICKSTART.md)
+- Never make RDS publicly accessible in production

+**Other issues:**
-- Check security group rules
+- Check security group rules allow bastion -> RDS traffic
-- Verify RDS is in private subnet
+- Verify bastion is in public subnet
-- Use bastion host or VPN for access
 - Check database credentials in Secrets Manager
+- Verify VPC DNS is enabled

 ### S3 Access Denied